vpbgkt/NexPrepAI/docs/mnt/data/README.md

-# 📚 NexPrep Documentation Hub
+# 📚 NexPrepAI Documentation Hub

-Welcome to the comprehensive documentation for the **NexPrep Online Examination Platform**.
+Welcome to the comprehensive documentation for the **NexPrepAI Online Examination Platform**.
 This documentation provides everything you need to understand, deploy, and extend the platform.

 ---